So you are heading to Bologna? Of course, you want to know all the cool and fun things to do in Bologna! You have come just to the right place.

 In this list, we share the best things to do in Bologna – touristy and local, fun and free!

-We teamed up with WE Bologna, the 5 Star Hostel in the city.
+We teamed up with Combo Bologna, the 5 Star Hostel in the city.
 Although we soaked in the cities culture, we are barely an expert.
-Therefore, the WE Bologna team and Hostelgeeks are keen to share with you the best activities, day trips and restaurants you’ve to put on your list when visiting.
+Therefore, the Combo team and Hostelgeeks are keen to share with you the best activities, day trips and restaurants you’ve to put on your list when visiting.
+We have visited all these places when we checked out the best hostels in Bologna.

 The city of Bologna is still a hidden gem between the major tourist destinations of Venice, Florence, Milan, and Rome.